JuddieMoya/connect-four/README.md

 https://amandalynnes.gitlab.io/connect-four-assessment

-We recieved help from the following people: Amanda Yonce,
+We recieved help from the following people: Amanda Yonce & Joseph, Eric Hanson, Randy Cox, and Michelle Hoelzer.

 We built off of Randy's started code from demo.